oayandosu/hive/Readme.md

 ###Create

-	$ hive new hello-world at ~/projects on :80
+	$ hive new hello-world
-	> Your project is running at http://hello-world.dev:80
+	> Your project is running at http://hello-world.dev

 ###Model